 If the PPFE experiences an outage, subscribers will not be able to add minutes to their accounts.
 Cell phone service will become unavailable to subscribers once their balance is exhausted.
-Therefore, the PPFE is implemented as a dual HP NonStop server pair using a bi-directional Shadowbase SZT data replication configuration, where one system is the production system and handles all transactions (see Figure 1).
+Therefore, the PPFE is implemented as a dual NonStop server pair using bi-directional HPE Shadowbase SZT, where one system is the production system and handles all transactions (see Figure 1).
 However, the backup system is actively running the PPFE application and is ready to take over in seconds if the production system fails.
-Its database is kept synchronized with the production system by the Shadowbase data replication engine from Gravic, Inc. (www.gravic.com/shadowbase).5
+This method is called cross region replication; its database is kept synchronized with the production system by HPE Shadowbase data replication.5

-Shadowbase data replication is accomplished in sub-second times so that the backup database is synchronized with the production database.
+HPE Shadowbase data replication is accomplished in sub-second times so that the backup database is synchronized with the production database.
 If the production system fails, then rerouting transactions to the backup system is all that needs to be done.
 By configuring bi-directional replication, any changes made on the promoted system queue are delivered to the original system to resynchronize its database once it is recovered.
 The backup system can be assessed continually with test transactions against test accounts to ensure that it is functional and working end-to-end.
 This assessment is quite useful since validating the backup system's application processing can be done at any time without requiring a production application outage.
 This testing helps to ensure the backup system will be able to take over processing without any problems if the production system fails.
-On behalf of the customer, Vodacom installed one PPFE NonStop system in Oyster Bay, Kwale Street, Tanzania, and the other in Mbezi, Tanzania (Figure 2).
-The two systems are about 30 kilometers apart and are situated on high ground to address the primary cause of disasters in Tanzania - tsunamis.
-The systems are managed for the customer by Vodacom personnel located in a remote office connected to the systems via Telnet links.